microsoft/FluidFramework/components/experimental/multiview/interface/README.md

-# Multiview
+# Multiview Interface

-The **Multiview** package is an example of a variety of techniques around rendering Fluid components.

-Although it is presented as a single package, note that each subdirectory could be packaged separately.

-## Getting Started

-If you want to run this component follow the following steps:

-1. Run `npm install` from the `FluidFramework` root directory
-2. Navigate to this directory
-3. Run `npm run start`
+This package contains an interface that a Fluid component might implement in order to be used as an option picker.
+It's not strictly necessary to split it to its own package, but this illustrates that it doesn't necessarily have to ship with either the model or the view.